Sachin-kalaiselvan/financial-document-analyzer/README.md

           → LLM Answer (Groq Llama 3.1)
 ```

-No LangChain — every component is built and wired manually so the pipeline is fully transparent and explainable.
+No LangChain — each component is built directly so the pipeline is easy to follow and modify.
 ---

 ## Tech Stack